midoabdo14/Deep-Inhibitors/README.md

 # Model prediction
 - To make prediction in new dataset, replace file directory in prediction.py with your data directory
-- To run example file copy
+- To run example file
 ```
 !python prediction
 ```